How Do Credit Card Companies Investigate Fraud?

 In most cases of credit card fraud, someone uses another person’s credit card information to make a purchase online or by phone.
 The credit card company will not investigate until the authorized user reports an unauthorized charge.

-The Credit Card Company’s Investigation Process
+The Credit Card Fraud Investigation Process

 If an authorized credit card user notifies their credit card company of a fraudulent transaction, the company takes steps to investigate the claim’s veracity.
 The credit card company must respond to your fraud report and start its investigation within 30 days of the report.
 However, it can take up to 90 days to investigate the complaint.
 If the credit card company confirms an unauthorized party made the charge, the fraud victim will likely get their money back.